yiqianbao/nightfall/zkp/README.md

   tokens and ERC-721 commitments
 - `utils.test.js` - These are unit tests for utils used for running the tests.

-Note that, the zkp service tests take a while to run (approx. 2 hours)
+Note that the zkp service tests take a while to run (approx. 1 hour)

 ### Development